Josh has been writing content online for over 5 years and has millions of views. He creates content on tech, fitness, money, and family.

-Ask For More Credit and Raise Your Credit Score
+1. Ask for More Credit and Raise Your Credit Score

 One of the factors of a credit score is your credit utilization.
 Put simply, credit utilization is the percentage of available credit that you're currently using (what you owe).
 For example, if you have one credit card with a $100 limit and you have spent $99 on said card, then your credit utilization would be at 99%.
 Typically, creditors like to see that you're under 30%, which would give you a great rating for the credit utilization category of your credit score.

-Take note that I asked for a no credit check credit limit raise.
+Take note that I asked for a no-credit-check credit limit raise.
 If a company informs you they will have to run your credit, don't do it.
-You would be taking a risk of lowering your score by having another credit inquiry on your report.
+You would be taking the risk of lowering your score by having another credit inquiry on your report.
 Always try to avoid anything that will harm your report until you are sure your credit is where you need it for whatever you need it to do.

 Can you pay to get an improved credit score?
 Well, sort of.
 Another credit score factor is derogatory marks.
-Having a derogatory mark usually means you failed to pay and now the account is in collections.
+Having a derogatory mark usually means you failed to pay, and now the account is in collections.
 Creditors have probably been attempting to contact you.
-Those derogatory marks usually stick on your report for 7 years, Derogatory marks can really drag down your score.
+Those derogatory marks usually stick on your report for seven years; derogatory marks can really drag down your score.
 Paying them, on the other hand, can improve your score in just about 45 days.

-One reason that some people find themselves with bad or lower than desired credit is because they have too many regularly recurring bills and not enough regularly recurring income.
-If you don't have the money to pay your expenses then of course you're going to get behind on them.
-Solution, earn more money.
+One reason that some people find themselves with bad or lower than desired credit is that they have too many regularly recurring bills and not enough regularly recurring income.
+If you don't have the money to pay your expenses, then, of course, you're going to get behind on them.
+Solution—earn more money.

 Here are a few ways to make a little extra money.
 You may know of some of these methods, but you've gotta get the motivation to implement them and get your score on track with your goals.